Multipartite correlation measures and framework for multipartite quantum resources theory: A framework of multipartite quantum resource theory

 \subsection{Free states}

-For any $n$-partite system $H=H_1\otimes H_2\otimes \cdots\otimes H_n$ of any dimension, let ${\mathcal S}(H)$ denote the set of all $n$-partite states in system $H$.
 The set of free states forms a closed subset of ${\mathcal S}(H)$.
-It is also important to note that, for multipartite Gaussian quantum resource theory in CV system, the set of Gaussian free states should similarly constitute a closed set.
+It is also important to note that, for multipartite Gaussian quantum resource theory in CV system, the collection of Gaussian free states should also form a closed set.